Python SDK

 s.output = {...} | Record a custom output payload. |

-Exceptions raised inside the with block are automatically recorded — you only need record_exception if you are catching the exception and still want it logged on the span.
+Exceptions raised inside the with block are recorded automatically.
+Use record_exception only when you catch the exception and still want it logged.

 with st.span("call-stripe", kind="tool") as s: